amelkalidas/ProjectOps1/README.md

 # ProjectOps1

-# Create a Vnet , Public and Private Subnet.
+# Create a Vnet , Public and Private Subnet. # done
-# Create Security Group required for Public and Private subnet.
+# Create Security Group required for Public and Private subnet. # done

 # create a VM on public and Private subnet.
 # private VM should have outbound access to internet.

 # Create a file share to be accessed by both VM, ( R W operation allowed )